SKindij/React-Redux-Knowledge-Base/Hooks/README.md

 ```
 3. **Define the initial state:**
     - it represents initial value of your state;
-    - i can be object, array, or any other type of data;
+    - it can be object, array, or any other type of data;
 ```javascript
   const initialState = {
     // define initial state properties